 Environmental Public Health Tracking Program - Tracking Mentoring Fellowship

-Environmental Public Health Tracking Program - Tracking Mentoring Fellowship Opportunity: Fellowship Application Is Now Open
+Environmental Public Health Tracking Program - Tracking Mentoring Fellowship Opportunity: Fellowship Application Is Closed

-The National Environmental Health Association (NEHA) is pleased to announce a call for applications for the 2020 Environmental Public Health Tracking: Tracking Mentoring Fellowship Program.
-We are seeking proposals from unfunded local public health agencies to work with a tracking program grantee on an environmental health project that utilizes tracking data.
-Intended to increase capacity at non-funded local public health agencies, the fellowship will provide an opportunity to an unfunded local health department to:
+The National Environmental Health Association (NEHA) has closed the call for applications for the 2020 Environmental Public Health Tracking: Tracking Mentoring Fellowship Program.
+The fellowship will provide an opportunity to an unfunded local health department to:

 - Participate in a one-on-one mentorship with a current Tracking Program grantee

 - Devise and implement an environmental health project that uses tracking data to address an environmental health issue, under the guidance of the grantee tracking program

 - Learn key data utilization techniques to identify and characterize health effects, exposures, and hazards